TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-wiring-blob-store-workers.md

 }
 ```

-* Is this best approach?
-* Why do I have instance of `EventSourcedSpreadsheetData` in both host and worker?
-Because it contains all the code for loading the state of a spreadsheet from an `EventLog` and `BlobStore`.
+This already feels wrong.
+Why did I decide to use an instance of `EventSourcedSpreadsheetData` in both host and worker?
+Well, because it was the easiest approach.
+All the code for loading the state of a spreadsheet from an `EventLog` lives there.

 That's an implementation reason.
-Does it make conceptual sense.
+Does it make conceptual sense?
 Why does the worker need an implementation of the `SpreadsheetData` interface?

-It doesn't, its working at a lower level.
+It doesn't.
+It works at a lower level.
+I'm mixing multiple concerns in the same class.

-* Already have the problem that `EventSourcedSpreadsheetData` is getting too big.
-Can't keep throwing everything in there.
+I already have the problem that `EventSourcedSpreadsheetData` is getting too big to manage.
+I can't keep throwing everything into the same module.

-* Alternative is to split the code three ways.
-Have an `EventSourcedSpreadsheetEngine` with all the low level code for manipulating the spreadsheet representation.
-Then on top of that build `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow`.
-* Now I can get rid of those ugly runtime `isWorker` checks.
+If I had separate `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` classes, I could get rid of the ugly runtime checks. `EventSourcedSpreadsheetData` requires a `WorkerHost`, `EventSourcedSpreadsheetWorkflow` requires a `Worker`.
+I just need to factor out the common code.
-* Alternative is to have `EventSourcedSpreadsheetBase` with basically all current code
-  * Then `EventSourcedSpreadsheetData` extends with constructor that takes `WorkerHost | undefined`
-  * Plus new `EventSourcedSpreadsheetWorkflow` extends with constructor that takes `Worker`
-* Static vs dynamic behavior differences
-* Splitting into three classes makes it easier to split code into separate files to make it more maintainable

 # Refactoring EventSourcedSpreadsheetData

-* Refactored so that `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` inherit from `EventSourcedSpreadsheetEngine`.
-Longer term it might make more sense for engine to be a member.
-For now, wanted to minimize the number of changes needed.
-Largely a case of deciding which declarations and methods go in which source file.
+I split the existing code into three separate components.
+All the common low level code lives in `EventSourcedSpreadsheetEngine`, which `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` inherit from.

+I chose this structure to make the refactoring as simple as possible.
+It's mostly a case of deciding which declarations and methods go in which source file.
+It's easy to move things around if I get the initial split wrong.
+Once things settle down, it might make more sense for `EventSourcedSpreadsheetEngine` to be a member of `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` rather than a base class.

-* Only awkward bit is that `syncLogs` belongs in `EventSourcedSpreadsheetEngine` but calls `notifyListeners` which depends on implementation in `EventSourcedSpreadsheetData`.
-Simplest thing was to declare it as an abstract method in `EventSourcedSpreadsheetEngine`.
+The only awkward bit of the refactoring is that `syncLogs` belongs in `EventSourcedSpreadsheetEngine` but calls `notifyListeners` which depends on the  implementation in `EventSourcedSpreadsheetData`.
+The easy way out was to declare `notifyListeners` as an abstract method in `EventSourcedSpreadsheetEngine`.

 ```ts
 export abstract class EventSourcedSpreadsheetEngine {